TYPO3-Documentation/Policy/Documentation/Association/ConflictOfInterest.rst

 The priority matrix is used to weight the severity of a conflict of interest by its probability, and to determine whether action needs to be taken to reduce this priority.

-**Only conflicts of interest with a value greater than or equal to 4 should be dealt with using one of the strategies described below.**
+**Only conflicts of interest with a value greater than or equal to 4 should be dealt with using one of the strategies described below, with “Avoid or Resign” applying only to level 6.**

 +-------------------------------+------------+------------+
 | Conflict of interest Type     | Low (1)    | High (3)   |